JonasKoenig/CodeOnMyMind/projects/json-to-table/README.md

 The JSON to table conversion only works with flat lists.
 Handling nested dictionaries might be difficult, but a handy enhancement.

-**Edit:** Shortly after publishing this I was made aware of [BreedJS](http://jjppof.github.io/breedjs/#about).
-It is a jQuery plugin, which takes care of sorting, filtering and pagination.
+[BreedJS](http://jjppof.github.io/breedjs/#about) is a jQuery plugin, which takes care of sorting, filtering and pagination.
 At first I thought using it might have saved me some time, but would have also prevented me from tinkering and refactoring.
 Seeing as that is kind of the point of this repository, I am glad I did it myself :)